 Some of the most common types of PPE include safety goggles, hard hats, steel toe cap boots, masks, full body suits, gowns, gloves, ear plugs and ear defenders.
 Its use is to minimise the risk of accidents at work.
 Everyone who works in a dangerous environment, such as construction and manual labour, or provides healthcare must wear PPE.

-Some of the most common injuries from not wearing PPE include burns, lacerations, breaks and fractures, tissue damage, scarring, sight loss, hearing loss, industrial illnesses, and respiratory illnesses.
-In each of these PPE accidents, a worker has a legitimate claim for compensation.
+Some examples of injuries from not wearing PPE include burns, lacerations, breaks and fractures, tissue damage, scarring, sight loss, hearing loss, industrial illnesses, and respiratory illnesses.
+In each of these PPE accidents, a worker may have a legitimate claim for compensation.

 Your employer has a duty of care to make sure that you are safe at work, and not susceptible to injuries from not wearing PPE.
 They must make sure that they meet the health and safety regulations, and that they carry out regular risk assessments to minimise the risk of PPE accidents.
 Ensuring that everyone has the correct personal protective equipment is a part of this.

 The Personal Protective Equipment at Work Regulations 1992 states that all employers should ensure that suitable PPE is provided to employees who may be exposed to a risk to their health or safety while at work.
 If you suffer injuries from not wearing PPE, and it wasn’t your fault, your employer may be responsible.

 An employer providing incorrect or inadequate PPE can also cause industrial diseases, such as HAVS/vibration white finger or noise induced hearing loss.
 These conditions can affect you for the rest of your life and can worsen over time.
 If your employer did not provide the correct PPE, such as ear defenders and gloves, then they may be responsible.